Stefan Koelsch

-Stefan Koelsch (* 7 July 1968 in Wichita Falls) is a German-American-Norwegian psychologist and neuroscientist.
+Stefan Koelsch (* 7 July 1968 in Wichita Falls) is a German–American–Norwegian psychologist, neuroscientist, violinist, and bestselling author.

 Biography

 Stefan Koelsch studied instrumental and vocal music at the University of Arts Bremen, and then psychology as well as sociology at Leipzig University.
 He graduated in 1994 with an artistic degree, 1998 with a diploma in psychology, and 2000 with a diploma in sociology.
 With his thesis Brain and Music: A contribution to the investigation of central auditory processing with a new electrophysiological approach, which was compiled at the Max Planck Institute for Human Cognitive and Brain Sciences, he was awarded with a PhD (doctor rerum naturalium) at Leipzig University.
 After a postdoctoral fellowship at Harvard Medical School (U.S.), he founded the independent junior research group Neurocognition of Music at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig in 2003.
 In 2004, Stefan Koelsch was awarded the habilitation in psychology at Leipzig University.

 In 2006, Stefan Koelsch was appointed as Senior Lecturer at the University of Sussex, where he taught and conducted research in the fields of cognitive and affective neuroscience, biological psychology and music psychology.
 In 2010, he was appointed as university professor of music psychology and neuroscience at the Cluster of Excellence Languages of Emotion at the Free University of Berlin.
 Since 2015, he has been Professor of Biological Psychology, Medical Psychology, and Music Psychology at the University of Bergen (Norway), to which he was appointed as part of the Norwegian Top Research Program (Toppforskprogrammet).